Entities and Lookups

 Use a public lookup when:

-• Your subgraph is the primary owner of the entity (the Products subgraph for Product, the Accounts subgraph for User)
+• Your subgraph is the primary owner of the entity.
+For example, the Products subgraph owns Product, and the Accounts subgraph owns User.

 • Clients should be able to query for this entity directly from your subgraph